 Lots of papers have been written in the past, detailing the necessary steps to be taken in-order to salvage the profession from apparent danger.
 Many of the proffered solutions are capital intensive and require huge government intervention.
 Unfortunately, the needed intervention has been slow in coming.
-In addition to the existing well-documented solutions, it is necessary to explore Impressed by the glamour and prestige that come with professions like medicine, law, engineering etc, an average Nigerian youth would prefer to be referred to as a doctors, barrister, or engineer rather than being referred to as a Surveyor; the name sounds outdated to them other initiatives that do not necessarily require direct government support or huge financial committments.
+In addition to the existing well-documented solutions, it is necessary to explore other initiatives that do not necessarily require direct government support or huge financial committments.
 Though simplistic on face value, these initiatives have the potential to significantly benefit the profession, if sustained.